 This 10x fee escalation continues until 10 minutes have elapsed, and will reset to a fee of 1 sat when the user goes 10 minutes or more without posting or replying to themselves in a comment thread.

 This 10 minute fee escalation rule does not apply to users who are replying to other users, only those who repetitively post or reply to themselves within a single thread.

 To tip a post or comment, you can set a custom default tip amount (the minimum is 1 sat), but the current default is 10 sats per bolt click.

 Boosts allow users to increase the ranking of their post upon creation to give their content more visibility.

 On Stacker News, users reward each other for their contributions by sending sats.

 To start earning sats, start sharing interesting links, discussion prompts, or comments with the community.

-Beyond the direct payments from other users, Stacker News also uses the revenue it generates from its job board, post fees, and boost fees to reward users that contributed quality content or upvotes with even more sats.
+Beyond the direct payments from other users, Stacker News also uses the revenue it generates from its job board, boost fees, post fees, and user donations to reward users that contributed quality content or upvotes with even more sats.